elsayed85/medical/README.md

   information as : name , address , profile image , country , Rate , About Me section  , patient reviews
   ```
 * resourses for help patients :
-  Provide extensive health knowledge , Track and understand patients’ points of interest better and offer more relevant content personalization
+  * Provide extensive health knowledge , Track and understand patients’ points of interest better and offer more relevant content personalization
+  * Information about medications and diseases from the Wikipedia website
+* Quizzes.
+Create health tests in a cute, visualized way by including gamification in the learning process.